rackerlabs/docs-developer-blog/_posts/2018-11-29-Introduction-to-load-and-performance-testing-with-gatling-tool.md

 author: Ning Zhang
 published: true
 authorIsRacker: true
 bio: "Ning Zhang is a Software Developer in Test in the Rackspace Private Cloud Powered by VMware.
-Ning Zhang has years of experience in automation testing, performance tesing, agile development and CI/CD."
+Ning Zhang has years of experience in automation testing, performance testing, agile development and CI/CD."
 categories:
     - Automation
 ---